Gilbert9172/Introduction_to_Data_Science/Data preprocess & EDA/README.md

 -------------------------------------------------------------------
 Those links are from my "Notion note".
 It's free to use.

-When using it, plz Show where it comes from (ex.
+When using it, plz show where it comes from (ex.
 GitHub address).
 THX😊

 -------------------------------------------------------------------